BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-03-05-hunting-webpack-performances.md

 ---
 layout: post
-title: "How did I cut the time to webpack build for my project in half?"
+title: "How to boost the speed of your webpack build?"
-description: "A story of performance optimization and application of the Pareto principle for a webpack build that has become far too long."
+description: "A story of performance optimization and application of the Pareto principle to a webpack build that has become far too long."
 author:
   name: Antoine Caron
   avatar: